 Fully 5 percent of the American workforce today is undocumented.
-Bringing them under the protection of American law will allow them to be paid minimum wage, prevent exploitation by unscrupulous employers, allow them to unionize will relieve downward pressure on the wages of all Americans.
+Bringing them under the protection of American law will allow them to be paid minimum wage, prevent exploitation by unscrupulous employers and allow them to unionize - all helping relieve the downward pressure on the wages of all Americans.